-Our patient likely acquired her HBV infection via the donor source liver as she did not endorse any risk factors for acute HBV infection and, indeed, all of her familial and social contacts were tested and found to be negative for HBV.
-HBsAg and anti-HBc are used for screening donors and recipients prior to liver transplantation, to identify their HBV infection status and determine the role of antiviral prophylaxis after transplantation.
-Both the donor and recipient had negative serologies for HBsAg and anti-HBc, and the donor was immunized for HBV prior to transplant with detectable HBsAb >10 [IU]/mL, therefore, no antiviral prophylaxis was initiated.
+Our patient likely acquired her HBV infection via the donor source liver, as she did not have any known risk factors for acute HBV infection, and the results of testing of all of her familial and social contacts were negative for HBV.
+HBsAg, and anti-HBc, which are are used for screening donors and recipients prior to liver transplantation to identify HBV infection status and determine the role of antiviral prophylaxis after transplantation.
+Both the donor and the recipient in our case had negative HBsAg and anti-HBc serology results, and the donor had been immunized for HBV prior to transplant with detectable HBsAb >10 [IU]/mL; therefore, no antiviral prophylaxis was initiated.

 HBV DNA detection is the most accurate tool available for detection of HBV infection.
-It is usually obtained by quantitative molecular assays, which are limited due to resources, such as cost or availability.
-Our case raises concern that screening with HBsAg and anti-HBc alone may not be sufficient to rule out source donor liver HBV infection.
+It is usually obtained using quantitative molecular assays, which can be limited due to resource constrictions, such as cost or availability.
+Our case illustrates the concern that screening using HBsAg and anti-HBc alone may not be sufficient to rule out donor-liver HBV infection.
 Additionally, it highlights the need to consider post-transplant antiviral prophylaxis against HBV to prevent potential post-transplant viremia and/or consider post-transplant monitoring with nucleic acid amplification testing.